 Carrots and Celery and Priming People to Kick-Ass

-Recall a few years ago when (then) NYC Mayor, Michael Bloomberg, initiated a proposed ban on the sale of large-sized sugar-sweetened beverages such as sodas, sweetened teas and coffees, as well as energy and “fruit” drinks.
+Do you recall a few years ago when (then) NYC Mayor, Michael Bloomberg, initiated a proposed ban on the sale of large-sized sugar-sweetened beverages such as sodas, sweetened teas and coffees, as well as energy and “fruit” drinks?

 It worked, right?

 People stopped drinking those ginormous ‘Big Gulps’ and instead starting crushing almond milk kale smoothies laced with organic acai berries harvested from a unicorn’s rectum (<– I’ve been told they’re super delish).

 First: We’re talking about NYC here folks.
 A lovely city by most counts, full of diversity, sports, art, music, fashion, food, and an obsession with hip-hop loving dead Presidents.

 Second: People in general, whether we’re referring to NYC or not, hate being told what they can and cannot do.

 Just look at teenagers.
 We tell them not to drink alcohol and not to have sex and we usually end up with more costly and less than ideal consequences.

 In much the same way, the soda experiment didn’t work.